Chip Award Winner

 Description

-The Servo Brick is equipped with a 32-bit ARM microcontroller and is able to control up to 7 RC servos with a maximum current of 3A.
-The output voltage is adjustable up to 9V, the drawn current of each servo can be measured independently.
-Additionally output PWM is configurable for each servo independently.
+The Servo Brick is able to control up to 7 RC servos with a maximum current of 3A over USB.
+With the provided API for many programming languages you can control the position, velocity and acceleration of the connected servos.
+The output voltage is adjustable with API (up to 9V), the drawn current of each servo can be measured independently.
+Additionally output PWM is configurable for each servo.

-The servos can be powered by an external power supply connected directly to the Brick or by the stack internal power supply.
-If an external power supply is connected the Brick switches automatically to this power supply.
+The servos can be powered by an external power supply (black connector) connected directly to the Brick or by the stack internal power supply.
+If an external power supply is connected the Brick automatically switches to this power supply.

 Technical Specifications